mesonbuild/meson/docs/markdown/Reference-manual.md

 - `version()`: return a string with the version of Meson.

+- `read_file(path, encoding: 'utf-8', allow_absolute: false)` *(since 0.57.0)*:
+   return a [string](Syntax.md#strings) with the contents of the given `path`.
+   If the `encoding` keyword argument is not specified, the file specified by `path` is assumed to be utf-8 encoded.
+Binary files are not supported.
+The provided paths should be relative to the current `meson.current_source_dir()` unless `allow_absolute` is given as `true`, in which case any accessible path outside the build directory is accepted.
+If the file specified by `path` changes, this will trigger meson to reconfigure the project.
+If the file specified by `path` is a meson `files()` object it cannot refer to a built file.

 ### `build_machine` object

 Provides information about the build machine — the machine that is